 - Community resources and supports.

-- Maintain client/resident privacy and dignity
+- Maintain client privacy and dignity.

 - Use aids to promote comfort, relaxation and sleep

-- Take and record vital signs accurately
+- Take and record vital signs accurately (temperature, pulse, respirations)

-- Assist the client/resident with medication
+- Assist the client with medication

-Apply an informed problem-solving process to the provision of care and assistance:
+-Apply an informed problem-solving process to the provision of care and assistance:

-- Assess the client/resident and situation
+- Assess the client and situation

-- Identify priorities for care within the care plan
+- Identify priorities for care within the care plan.

 - Utilize appropriate health team members as resources to augment one’s own problem-solving and decision-making